Our 2023 programme is now closed for recruitment. You can register your interest for our 2024 programme here:

 If you are awarded a scholarship and have declared that you meet one or more of the criteria listed above you will be expected to evidence this either via a supporting statement from a referee, formal documentation or otherwise.

-Deadline: Sunday 12 March 2023 (midnight)
+Deadline: Sunday 12 May 2024 23:59

 • We accept applications on our application portal.
 You will be asked about the following in your application form to us: